sanyal06/aws-labs-1/SAA-Lab01.md

 You should now see your VPC created similar to below picture.

 Select MyVPC and click on Action drop-down.
+* Ensure that Edit DNS Resolution is selected as yes/box is checked.
-Ensure that Edit DNS Resolution and Edit DNS Hostnames are set to Yes.
+* Ensure that Edit DNS Hostnames is selected as yes/box is checked..

 #### Activity 02 - Creating Subnets